-- 1. Description of the Issue (20%) - 2.
-Project Design and Implementation (40%) - 3.
-Capabilities and Competencies (20%) - 4.
+- 1. Statement of the Problem/Description of the Issue (15%) - 2.
+Project Design and Implementation (35%) - 3.
+Capabilities and Competencies (25%) - 4.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
+Plan for Action Research (10%) - 6.
 Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project. - 6.
-Other (5%), such as a privacy certificate; resumes of key personnel; logic model; and letters of support and/or MOUs (where appropriate) for project partners
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.6